9 Productivity Tips for Working From Home

 Once you’ve grounded yourself, set your intentions, and know your priorities, I recommend checking your calendar and your project management system to start your day, not your email.

-Too many of us habitually work out of our email inboxes, and that is what sets the tone for our day — it becomes our default to-do list.
+Too many of us working from home habitually work out of our email inboxes, and that is what sets the tone for our day — it becomes our default to-do list.
+You’re letting other people's priorities dictate your schedule instead of focusing on your own business goals or important projects.

-What you're doing is reacting to what everybody else needs from you, instead of being proactive with your business and what you need to do to grow your business.
+Put another way, you’re reacting to what everybody else needs from you, instead of being proactive with your business and what you need to do to grow your business.

 Email is never the place to start your day.